SoylentNews/rehash/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

 * Using spaces instead of tabs for indentation.
-* Not letting people know on IRC when you are monekying with dev.
+* Not letting people know on IRC when you are monkeying with dev.
 * Using emacs.
 * Bitching about other people on the team.